NEW: Take control of your health with our easy at-home blood test kits. Get your test.

 Foods with plant sterols or stanols

 Plant sterols and stanols help block the absorption of cholesterol.
-They’re added to margarine, orange juice and yoghurts.
 Adding just 2 grams of sterol every day to your diet can lower your levels of “bad” cholesterol by 5-15%

 It’s a way of eating that focuses on: